Dr. Andrey Bakulin

 PROFESSIONAL ACTIVITIES

-Associate Editor of Geophysics (since 2004 up to now)
+Associate Editor of Geophysics (2004-2014)

-Reviewed articles for Geophysics, Geophysical Prospecting, Journal of Geophysical Research, Journal of Acoustical Society (2001-present)
+Reviewed articles for Geophysics, Geophysical Prospecting, Journal of Geophysical Research, Journal of Acoustical Society

-Gave numerous invited talks at companies, universities and meetings of professional societies
+Gave numerous invited talks at companies, universities, and meetings of professional societies

 Grant and contract proposal reviewer for DOE